publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch32/schI/ptX/m__us_usc_t22_s2293.md

     The Agency for International Development should target the equivalent of 10 percent of the amount authorized to be appropriated for each fiscal year to carry out this part for each of the following:

-        (1) The activities described in subsection (i)(1)(B) of this section, including identifiable components of agricultural production projects.
+        (1) The activities described in subsection (i)(1)(B), including identifiable components of agricultural production projects.

-        (2) The activities described in subsection (i)(2) of this section.
+        (2) The activities described in subsection (i)(2).

-        (3) The activities described in subsection (i)(3) of this section.
+        (3) The activities described in subsection (i)(3).

     (k) __Effective use of assistance__

-        Assistance provided under this section shall be concentrated in countries which will make the most effective use of such assistance in order to fulfill the purpose specified in subsection (c) of this section, especially those countries (including those of the Sahel region) having the greatest need for outside assistance.
+        Assistance provided under this section shall be concentrated in countries which will make the most effective use of such assistance in order to fulfill the purpose specified in subsection (c), especially those countries (including those of the Sahel region) having the greatest need for outside assistance.

     (l) __Promotion of regional integration__